 The construction schedule is Tuesday through Saturday.
 Most shifts are available during the week but some Saturday dates are available.
 We recommend scheduling your shifts at least a few weeks in advance as the calendar tends to fill quickly.

-ReStore hours are Tuesday, Wednesday, Thursday and Saturday from 10:00 a.m. to 6:00 p.m. and Friday and Sunday from 10:00 a.m. to 4:00 p.m.
+ReStore hours are Tuesday, Wednesday, Thursday and Saturday from 10:00 a.m. to 6:00 p.m. and Sunday, Monday, and Friday from 10:00 a.m. to 4:00 p.m.
 Half day shifts are available on all days.
 Volunteering at the ReStore is a great opportunity if you are looking to volunteer indoors or on the weekends.